-- w If a meeting is or becomes inquorate no business shall be transacted and the meeting - shall be closed.
-The business on the agenda for the meeting shall be adjourned to - another meeting. - x A meeting shall not exceed a period of three hours unless all councillors present approve a motion to extend this period.
+- w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
+The business on the agenda for the meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of three hours.